Seahawks 53-man roster projection update: Some tougher calls after Seattle’s first preseason game

 Cut: Ben Burr-Kirven, Justin Currie, Chris Worley, Juwuan Johnson.

 Comment: Wagner, Wright and Kendricks are set as the starting three.
 But the news that Kendricks will be sentenced on Sept.
 25 adds yet another complication to the roster construction, and may assure Mingo — who, as noted, started last year at the same SLB spot that Kendricks has been handling this season — will make it (if you assume he’s in any trouble).
-Calitro had a quietly solid game against Denver and has been quietly solid all of camp while Barton was an early training camp star who got some action Thursday and whose roster spot is secure.
+Calitro had a quietly solid game against Denver and has been quietly solid all of camp while Barton was an early training-camp star who got some action Thursday and whose roster spot is secure.
 A final LB spot may well come down to Shaquem Griffin or Burr-Kirven.
-Seattle’s investment in the two is almost exactly the same — Griffin was pick 141 in 2018 and Burr-Kirven pick 142 in 2019.
-Griffin also for now has a specific special teams role that could give him an edge as the up back on the punt team (he handled it most of Thursday before DeShawn Shead took over at the end).
-For today, a slight lean to Griffin for his special teams roles and that he has played more SLB.
+Seattle’s investment in the two is almost exactly the same — Griffin was pick 141 in 2018 and Burr-Kirven was pick 142 in 2019.
+Griffin also for now has a specific special-teams role that could give him an edge as the up back on the punt team (he handled it most of Thursday before DeShawn Shead took over at the end).
+For today, a slight lean to Griffin for his special-teams roles and that he has played more SLB.
 But that could change weekly.
 And it’s worth noting how Carroll volunteered praise of how Burr-Kirven helped set up Shead’s blitz that resulted in a safety.
 That’s the kind of headiness Burr-Kirven was known for at UW.
 If he shows a bit more of that, he may be hard to keep off the roster.

 CORNERBACKS